TheWinczi/AI_Map_Recognition/README.md

 8. Deep Neural Network (tensorflow)

 All algorithms parameters were tuned using Grid Search method (which allows to automatically choices of params).
-For all algorithms result chart of decision regions was created.
+For all algorithms result chart of decision regions was created and compared on chart below.

 ![classifiers_comparison](img/classifiers_comparison.png)